 The food at the Rio Tap & Grill was delicious.
 They offered unique takes on pub food.
 And the views from the balcony overlooking the Bonnechere river were fantastic.

-Camping in Bonnechere Provincial Park
+Camping and Beach Life in Bonnechere Provincial Park

 After lunch, we made our way to Bonnechere Provincial Park for a night of camping and a full day of swimming in the beautiful waters of Round Lake.
 We also spent some time canoeing along the Bonnechere River.